pyopensn.solver.DiscreteOrdinatesCurvilinearProblem

 Notes

-save_angular_flux=Truebecause transient mode requires angular-flux storage.
-Runtime state will be set when Initialize is called.If called after initialization, this updates problem internals (sweep chunk mode and source-function) while preserving user boundary conditions and fixed sources.
+Switch problem from steady-state to time-dependent mode.
+This updates problem internals (sweep chunk mode and source-function) while preserving user boundary conditions and fixed sources.
 If

-save_angular_fluxis currently false, this transition enables it while in time-dependent mode.
+save_angular_fluxis false, this transition enables it.

 - SetVolumetricSources(self: pyopensn.solver.LBSProblem, **kwargs) None